Aztol/UNIL---Kaggle-DS-ML-competition/README.md

 ## Results

 Before looking at the results, you can download our trained model with this link.
-You can use the codel of "camemBERT_loader.py" to make prediction with it.
+You can use the code of "camemBERT_loader.py" to make prediction with it.
+Our trained model is avaible to download on the GitHub "Tag" tab.
+If it is not working, use the link bellow as a backup.

 Model : https://www.swisstransfer.com/d/b67892b3-3a75-4120-ae4a-bd00debcc705
 <span style="color:red">expires on 17-01-2024</span>